You're on the United Kingdom website. Switch to the US website here.

 Pensions are often people’s second largest financial asset, aside from their home, which means they are also targeted.
 Some of these fraudsters impersonate pensioners to access their account, or pressure them to transfer to an unregulated scheme where the money can be stolen from.

 Beyond the risk to your wealth, there’s also the damage scams pose to your mental health.
-In fact the impact of fraud on victims’ wellbeing is estimated to amount to £9.3 billion.
+A recent report impact of fraud on victims’ wellbeing found 60% of reporting a negative impact on their mental health.
 Keep reading to find out what some of these scams look like and how best to avoid them and stay safe from fraud.

 What’s a scam?